 Nothing comes for free, and the main constraint in LoRaWAN is data speeds.
 While WiFi can handle streaming Netflix, LoRaWAN can handle sending much, much less, and that totally works for our conservation use case.

-Collections need basic measurements on temperature, relative humidity, lux, vibration, and air quality.
+Collections need basic measurements for temperature, relative humidity, lux, shock, and air quality.
 WiFi is total overkill for this use case.
-So with LoRaWAN we trade off some data speed to get great coverage and wireless sensors that run on a batteries for 30+ months – it’s a pretty good deal.
+So with LoRaWAN, we trade off some data speed to get great coverage and wireless sensors that run on batteries for 30+ months – it’s a pretty good deal.

 In our testing, sub-Ghz wireless technology such as LoRaWAN does an excellent job penetrating difficult buildings – large buildings or buildings with a lot of steel and concrete.
 This means more coverage with less equipment.

 We are running test sites where the LoRaWAN gateway installed in a wiring closet in the basement enables readings from sensors four floors up on the other side of the building.
 This is amazing considering WiFi can barely make it from one side of your house to the other.

 Combine better coverage with LoRaWAN’s excellent sensitivity (meaning even weak signals can be received) and you have a winning combination for covering difficult structures effectively.